Spolia: Overview

 Interpretations of spolia generally alternate between the "ideological" and the "pragmatic".
 Ideological readings might describe the re-use of art and architectural elements from former empires or dynasties as triumphant (that is, literally as the display of "spoils" or "booty" of the conquered) or as revivalist (proclaiming the renovation of past imperial glories).
 Pragmatic readings emphasize the utility of re-used materials: if there is a good supply of old marble columns available, for example, there is no need to produce new ones.
 The two approaches are not mutually exclusive, and there is certainly no one approach that can account for all instances of spoliation, as each instance must be evaluated within its particular historical context.

 Spolia had apotropaic spiritual value.
 Clive Foss has noted that in the 5th century crosses were inscribed on the stones of pagan buildings, as at Ankara, where crosses were inscribed on the walls of the Temple of Augustus and Rome.
 Foss suggests that the purpose of this was to ward off the daimones that lurked in stones that had been consecrated to pagan usage.
 Liz James extends Foss's observation in noting that statues, laid on their sides and facing outwards, were carefully incorporated in Ankara's city walls in the 7th century, at a time when spolia were also being built into city walls in Miletus, Sardis, Ephesus and Pergamum: "laying a statue on its side places it and the power it represents under control.
 It is a way of acquiring the power of rival gods for one's own benefit", James observes.
 "Inscribing a cross works similarly, sealing the object for Christian purposes".

-There has been considerable controversy over the use of Jewish gravestones as pavement materials in several Eastern European countries during and after The Holocaust, as well as by Jordan during their rule over East Jerusalem.
+There has been considerable controversy over the use of Jewish gravestones as pavement materials in several Eastern European countries during and after The Holocaust, as well as by Jordan during its rule over East Jerusalem.